Chrisislearning/sql-exploratory-data-analysis-project/README.md

 # sql-exploratory-data-analysis-project
  This is a practise/portfolio project written in SQL Server and using AdventureWorksDW2022 database [provided by Microsoft](https://learn.microsoft.com/en-us/sql/samples/adventureworks-install-configure?view=sql-server-ver16&tabs=ssms.)

-## update
-When I started this project, I thought including sales data would be too much.
-Half way through I learned Power BI and realized how easier it makes everything.
-I also learned more about data analysis and now think that data only about customers and products won't suffice.
-I'm in the process of rebuilding everything, if you see something making no sense then it's probably because I didn't do that part yet.

 # Task:
 Familiarise yourself with the database AdventureWorksDW2022, focusing on data related to sales, customers and products.
 Include reports regarding data quality.
 Follow naming conventions that are used in the database, write the code in lower case.
 Use Power BI to create reports on sales, customers and products.
 ## 1. Explore the database structure